Part V: Ethical Considerations

 Sometimes it’s true.

 The child is happier with the parent’s guidance than without it.
-The student is happier with the teacher’s structure than without it.
-The employee is happier with the manager’s direction than without it.
 The user is happier with the platform’s curation than without it.
 Not always.
 Not universally.
 But often enough, and measurably enough, that the defense cannot be rejected on its face.
+The dependency that this book has spent twelve chapters teaching you to create does produce genuine benefits for the human.

 The benefits are real.